When Words Meet Light: Pen and Camera Shaping Shared Dharmic Memory and Meaning

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Which dharmic principles guide ethical documentation and storytelling?
+Which dharmic principles guide ethical documentation in the article?